MRECoelho/streamlit_practice/README.md

 This repo is a practice environment to get familiar with the Python [Streamlit library](https://www.streamlit.io/).

-The apps are mostly based on tuturials but are modified by me as a more in-depth learning process.
+The apps are mostly based on tutorials but are modified by me as a more in-depth learning process.

 Todo:
 - Stock price